 The motivation of ministry for Paul’s team was reverence toward Christ’s evaluation of them.
 “Terror” here is reverence or awe, not dread or slavish fear of the Judgment Seat of Christ.
 It is wholesome respect for His majesty, immutability, and veracity in assessing the fairness of reward.
 The idea is not that we cower before Him like a whipped dog.
 It is healthy awe of His evenhandedness (Prov 1:7).

 Awe of God is a motivation for evangelism.

-A healthy reverence for God is essential for ministry, not an unhealthy cowering before Him as if He was out of touch from connecting with us.
+Essential for ministry is a healthy reverence for God, not an unhealthy cowering before Him as if He were out of touch in connecting with us.

-Motive for ministry should not be out of blind fear in response to a tyrant type god, but the response to God who judges all things right.
+Motive for ministry should not be out of blind fear in response to a tyrant-type god but the response to God who judges all things right.
 The apprehension of the consequence of a misspent life is valid.
-All of us should have a sense of awe for accounting for what we did in life at the Judgment Seat of Christ.
+All of us should have a sense of awe about the Lord’s accounting at the Judgment Seat of Christ.

 Due regard for Christ puts us in awe of what we do with our lives.
 The point here is not an unhealthy fear of God.
 It will be an awesome thing for the team to meet the Lord one day to receive His evaluation of their ministries (2 Co 5:10).